gabrieledarrigo/katas/README.md

-# katas
+# Katas

-A collection of code katas
+A collection of code katas to brush up on my coding skills.